Willistead Manor: A Bit of the History

 Edward and his wife, Mary Elizabeth Griffin Walker, moved into Willistead Manor in 1906.
 In naming the estate, Edward commemorated his older brother Willis, who had died some years before.
 Edward lived in Willistead Manor only nine years, until his death in 1915.
 He was buried in St. Mary’s churchyard across the street from his property on Niagara Street.

-In 1921, five years after Edward’s death, Mary Walker and the heirs of the Edward Chandler Walker’s estate deeded Willistead Manor to the town of Walkerville.
+In 1921, five years after Edward’s death, the Walker Family deeded Willistead Manor to the town of Walkerville.
 Upon amalgamation of the Border Cities in 1935, the City of Windsor inherited this magnificent gift from the past.

 Some Architectural Features